fustom/ariston-remotethermo-home-assistant-v3/README.md

 | New code, may contains lot of bugs | Old, tested code |

 ## TODO
 - Localization.
-Currently only english is supported.
+Avaliable in english, catalan,italian, rusian and ukranian.
 - More sensors, switches, binary sersors, selectors, services.
 - Exception handling.
 - More logs.